ostackdoc/ostackdoc-docs/docs/test-env-example.md

     ```
     Here we define some IPs that we do not want `openstack-ansible` to use.
 These IPs are already being used on our hosts, other devices or we just want to reserve these for future expansion.
 When openstack-ansible creates our containers it automatically assigns them an IP out of the container network.
 Our internal `VIP` and physical hosts already have IPs out of these ranges so we put these in used_ips to avoid duplicate IP problems.
 Out of a /22 network we reserve the first 255 addresses.
 Based on your network you might need to add more ranges or even single IPs for network gear etc.

 !!!
-Note "global_overrides:"
+Important "global_overrides:"
     ```
     global_overrides:
       # The internal and external VIP should be different IPs, however they
       # do not need to be on separate networks.
+You need create an A record
+      # osatest.nic.lk pointing to IP 192.168.10.10 in your DNS server
+      #
-      external_lb_vip_address: 192.168.10.10
+      external_lb_vip_address: osatest.nic.lk
       internal_lb_vip_address: 172.29.236.10
       management_bridge: "br-mgmt"
     ```
     Most important are the internal and external VIPs.
-These will be our `OpenStack internal/public/admin endpoints all services and clients` will be using.
+These will be our `OpenStack internal/public/admin endpoints` all services and clients` will be using.
 We want our internal VIP to be an IP out of the `br-mgmt` network so all hosts/containers can access it.
 Our external VIP can be a true public IP or a private IP that you have access to in your larger network.